 How To Make Money From Open Source

 Those who want to get started in open source software often want to know how to make money from open source.
-Here are the main ways to earn money from open source: donations, grants, sponsorships, ads, and dual licencing.
-There are some extra ways to make money from open source that we’ll discuss later.
+Here are the main ways to earn money from open source: donations, grants, sponsorships, ads, licencing, and SaaS.
+But first…

 #1: We need loyal users